 Strengthening the Cancer Research Enterprise

-NCI supports a talented scientific workforce over the course of their careers—from students just starting to explore a career path to established investigators.
-The goal of this support is to foster a community of scientists from diverse backgrounds that strengthens cancer research and its translation to patients.
+To strengthen the cancer research enterprise, NCI develops and supports a cadre of exceptional scientists from a variety of disciplines across the career continuum—from students just starting to explore a career path to well-established cancer investigators.
+Having a community of researchers from diverse backgrounds and at all levels of expertise strengthens cancer research and its translation to patient care.

 Providing Infrastructure and Resources for Cancer Research and Patient Care

-NCI supports the cancer research community through an infrastructure that connects investigators in academia, community settings, and the private sector.
-By ensuring that scientists are equipped to test ideas and make discoveries that advance cancer research and clinical care, NCI puts patients at the forefront.
+The rapid pace of scientific and technological discovery has created enormous opportunities along with challenges.
+Progress in cancer research is more dependent than ever on the synergy of interdisciplinary research teams and on government, academia, and industry collaborations.
+NCI supports the cancer research community by investing in infrastructure that connects investigators in academic research centers, community settings, and private sector companies.
+By ensuring that scientists are equipped to make discoveries and test novel ideas that advance cancer research and clinical care, NCI puts patients at the forefront of its efforts.

 Strengthening Small Business Innovation and Commercialization